US Citizenship Test FAQs

-The US Citizenship Test forms part of your Form N-400, Application for Naturalization.
-The test will therefore take place during the course of your interview with a USCIS officer.
+The US citizenship test forms part of your Form N-400, Application for Naturalization.
+The test will take place during the course of your interview with a USCIS officer.

-What is the format of the US Citizenship Test?
+What is the format of the US civics test?

 - English language proficiency, which is determined by the applicant’s ability to read, write, speak and understand English, and

-- Knowledge of US history and government, which is determined by a civics test.
+- Knowledge of US history and government, which is determined by a US civics test.